jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/IP-High-Protection-Clause.md

 3.1.9 In view of limitation of the existing technology development level in this industry, you understand that JD Cloud cannot guarantee that the services it provides are flawless (for example, security products of JD Cloud cannot guarantee the absolute security of your hardware or software), but it promises to improve the service quality and service levels continuously.
 Therefore, you agree even if the services provided by JD Cloud have defects, the above-mentioned defects are unavoidable due to the technical level in the industry at the time, and it will not be regarded as JD Cloud's default.
 You agree to cooperate with JD Cloud to solve the above problems.

 3.1.10 Data backup is your obligation and responsibility.
-The virtual machine of JD Cloud may be configured with the necessary tools with daily data backup function, which does not mean that data backup is an obligation of JD Cloud.
+The Virtual Machines of JD Cloud may be configured with the necessary tools with daily data backup function, which does not mean that data backup is an obligation of JD Cloud.
 JD Cloud does not guarantee full backup of user data, nor does it assume any responsibility for user data backup work or results.

 3.1.11.
-The advanced anti- DDoS service of JD Cloud provides DDoS protection services only for the Internet users, including web-based and non-web-based business.
-Therefore, you understand and acknowledge that JD Cloud will provide you with corresponding DDoS protection services according to the advanced anti- DDoS package you purchase.
+The Anti-DDoS Pro service of JD Cloud provides DDoS protection services only for the Internet users, including web-based and non-web-based business.
+Therefore, you understand and acknowledge that JD Cloud will provide you with corresponding DDoS protection services according to the Anti-DDoS Pro package you purchase.
 If the attack traffic exceeds the protection bandwidth you purchase, your service may be interrupted by the excessive attack traffic.
 Please adjust the package in time to upgrade to a higher traffic protection bandwidth.

 3.2.
 Rights and Obligations of JD Cloud